 Kill the node process and run

 npm start.
-Now your web server will be restarted automatically everytime you make a change.
+Now the web server will be restarted automatically everytime you make a change.

 Rendering HTML in the Browser